Alauddin al-Kahar: Enterprises against Melaka and Johor

-The Turkish connection
+Ottoman relations

-In order to strengthen his case, Alauddin dispatched envoys to the Ottoman sultan Suleiman the Magnificent in about 1561–1562, asking for assistance against the infidel Portuguese.
+In order to strengthen his case, Alauddin dispatched envoys to the Ottoman sultan, Suleiman the Magnificent, around 1561–1562, asking for assistance against the infidel Portuguese.
 At this time the predatory practices of Portuguese ships made the sea route over the Indian Ocean dangerous for Muslim ships.
 An alternative route for pepper trade therefore developed from about 1530, where Gujarati, Arab, Turkish and Acehnese traders brought spices directly from Aceh to the Red Sea without coming near Portuguese strongholds in the Melaka Straits.
 The Ottomans and Aceh thus had common interests to counter the Portuguese might on the oceans.
 Turkish gunners were sent to Aceh by 1564.
 The next Ottoman sultan, Selim II, showed enthusiasm for supporting the Acehnese.
 He equipped a fleet of 15 galleys and two barques.
 However, before it could be dispatched, al-Mutahhar's rebellion broke out in Yemen and the fleet had to be recalled there.
 Nevertheless, two vessels with munitions and military experts reached Aceh and the crew appeared to have stayed in Alauddin's service.
 They participated in the 1568 campaign, while in a new sea battle with the Portuguese in 1570, the Acehnese likewise made use of Turkish arms.
 This campaign was apparently coordinated with the attack on Portuguese Goa by the Deccan Sultanates of Bijapur, Golconda, Bidar and Ahmadnagar.
 The battle, which took place close to the main port of Aceh, was nevertheless a failure, and the Acehnese fleet suffered great losses.
 The superior artillery and more robust ships of the Portuguese explain part of the repeated Acehnese failures, which Turkish help could not make up for.